-In today's data-driven world, data has become the lifeblood of many successful organizations.
-However, storing, analyzing, and deriving accurate insights from massive data volumes remains a key challenge.
-Building a strong data infrastructure, internal processes, and data pipelines are critical for implementing various data-driven solutions.
-In this post, we'll discuss some essential strategies for organizations to harness the power of data for their organizations.
+In today’s data-driven world, data has become the lifeblood of many successful organizations.
+Building Data-Centric AI solutions means that data strategy needs to be front, right and center.
+For most organizations, storing, analyzing, and deriving accurate insights from massive data volumes remains a key challenge.
+Building a strong data infrastructure, internal processes, and data pipelines is critical for implementing various data-driven solutions.
+In this post, we’ll discuss some strategies for organizations to harness the power of data.

 “Since ML algorithms and optimization are talked about more in literature and media, it is common for people to assume that they play larger roles than they do in the actual implementation process. … Optimizing an ML algorithm takes much less relative effort, but collecting data, building infrastructure, and integration each take much more work.
 The differences between expectations and reality are profound”.

-• We also need to ensure that the datasets for the required features are available and meet the desired quality requirements
+2. Ensure that the datasets for the required features are available and meet the desired quality requirements.

-• There are enough historic data samples available in those datasets
+3. Verify that there are enough historical data samples available in those datasets.

 Dealing with Limited data Scenarios

 Building high-quality models that yield accurate predictions requires considerable effort, especially in specialized domains such as medical imaging.
-For a specialized domains like healthcare, for example look at images from radiology and identify different forms of cancer, or a patient's prognosis labelling efforts become much harder as specialists are involved.
+In healthcare, for example, tasks might involve analyzing radiology images to identify different forms of cancer or labeling a patient’s prognosis.
+These efforts become much more challenging as they require the involvement of specialists.

 Building a successful Data Flywheel